Program Guidelines - FY19

 - The project coordinates appropriately with other youth-serving, cultural, and other community organizations and/or efforts within the community.

-- Appropriate partners or collaborators are actively recruited and involved in meeting the needs of the young people, especially in terms of arts, humanities, or science learning and/or personal development.
+- Appropriate partners or collaborators are actively recruited and involved in meeting the needs of young people, especially in the arts, humanities, or science learning and/or personal development.

-- Instructors have strong credentials in their discipline (present their work, are respected within their field, have appropriate training in their discipline) and as educators (have significant experience as educators with the target population, demonstrate pedagogical skills that fuse arts, humanities, or science learning and youth development).
+- Instructors have strong credentials as artists (as performers/presenters, are respected in their field, have appropriate training in their discipline) and as educators (have significant experience as educators with the target population, demonstrate pedagogical skills that fuse arts, humanities, or science learning and youth development).

-- Youth learn to effectively critique their own work and the work of others.
+- Youth learn to effectively critique their own work and the work of others by acting as peer mentors.

 - As a result of the program young people excel in the discipline and/or techniques taught.

-- Program operates as part of a holistic community of support for young people rather than isolated from other programs and services.
-Program recognizes the multiple needs of the participating young people and integrates its efforts with those of other providers.
+- Program operates as part of, or is actively developing, a holistic community of support for young people rather than isolated from other programs and services.

 - Staff have received adequate and appropriate training to meet students’ developmental needs and have access to appropriate resources within or outside the organization to address issues beyond current program or staff capacity.

-- Program fosters the development of positive relationships with adults and peers.
+- Program fosters the development of positive relationships with adults, peers, and the community.

-- Youth participants, artists, and appropriate collaborators play a meaningful role in the planning process both in designing the program and throughout its implementation.
+- Participants, teachers, artists, and appropriate collaborators play a meaningful role in the planning process both in designing the program and throughout its implementation.

 - Program evaluation measures the young people’s progress toward program goals; systems are in place to monitor and document the changes in skills, knowledge, attitude, or behavior that the program intends to promote.